Bay Area Breast Implant Revision San Francisco | Dr. Leonard Gray

 If you would like to learn more about breast augmentation revision surgery in the Bay Area from a genuine expert in the field, your next step is to schedule a one-on-one consultation with Dr. Gray.
 Here, you can ask questions, learn more about your options, and work with Dr. Gray to formulate your surgical plan.
 Dr. Gray has helped his patients find the look and confidence they desire for many years through excellent care, patient education, and obtaining the best results in the safest manner.

-San Francisco Breast Revision FAQ
+Breast Revision Surgery San Francisco - FAQ

 Patients are sometimes concerned with their breasts being uneven or unbalanced for several reasons, including rib asymmetries, volume and projection differences, drooping, and other similar issues.
 Dr. Gray can use multiple techniques to correct these, often by using subtle differences between implants to find the most balanced result.
 A breast lift procedure may also be recommended for some patients.